collective/collective.geo.mapwidget/collective/geo/mapwidget/README.txt

 Tests
 -----

-let's creat a view which should display a map.
+let's create a view which should display a map.
     >>> from Products.Five import BrowserView
     >>> class TestView(BrowserView):
     ...    def __call__(self):